 Trail running has multiple obstacles, from hustling through the trails to having to keep going even at sunset and through the night.
 These are aspects that groom your body with much strength and endurance.
 If told to step up to a well-defined road for a race, you’ll have the energy and gas to keep going until the last stretch, more manageable than you usually would.

 A Stronger Mentality But Don’t Lose Focus on Road Running Goals

-The mentality also to persevere all the obstacles and possible dangers build up in trail running.
+The mentality also to persevere all the obstacles and possible dangers will build up in trail running.
 You only have about 3 hours to complete a road race which won’t be an issue if you’ve gone for an entire day without stopping your fit (maybe a little bit to catch some breath).
-You’ll find it easier to course through the race.
+You’ll find it easier to cruise through the race.

 But here is the catch.
 You might want to go easy on yourself when it comes to trail running as a way to help you with road running.
 The thing is, you’ll eventually get back to the road.
 Unlike how the trails are made of softer and natural surfaces (soil, grass, and mud), roads are constructed from concrete or asphalt.
 The materials on roads are challenging and offer a severe impact on your feet.

 Even though you need a bit of trail running for endurance, the paths are different, and for you to make it through the road, you have to be more on the road.
 The fact is, you will rely on trail running for endurance and physical and mental health, but you still have to hit the road for the ‘impact training’ and the atmosphere because that’s your race.

 It’s right to say that trail running helps road running, but fixated on particular aspects.
 It would be best if you also gave your road running training more attention because that is the course you’ll run on during the race.
 However, a little bit of both makes you a good road runner.